 These financial statements have been prepared in accordance with the accounting and reporting standards as applicable in Pakistan.
-Accounting and reporting standards comprise of Revised Accounting and Financial Reporting Standard for Small-Sized Entities (AFRS for SSEs) and Accounting Standard for Not for Profit Organizations (NPOs), as issued by the Institute of Chartered Accountants of Pakistan.
+The accounting and reporting standards applicable in Pakistan comprise of Revised Accounting and Financial Reporting Standard for Small-Sized Entities (Revised AFRS for SSEs) and Guidelines for Accounting and Financial Reporting by Non-Government Organizations/Non-Profit Organizations (NPOs) issued by the Institute of Chartered Accountants of Pakistan.